Morita therapy: Stages

-The first stage, seclusion and rest, lasts from four to seven days.
-The patient is ordered to stay on absolute bed rest, even to take meals, only rising to use the restroom.
-When the patient expresses boredom and wishes to rise and be productive, then they may move to the second stage.
+In the first stage, the patient is ordered to stay on absolute bed rest, even to take meals, only rising to use the restroom.
+When the patient expresses boredom, they may move to the second stage.

 During the second stage, patients are introduced to light and monotonous work that is conducted in silence.
 The second stage takes three to seven days.
 Patients may wash their face in the morning and evening, read aloud from the Kojiki, and write in a journal.
-In this phase, patients are also required to go outside, with a goal of a re-connection with nature.
+In this phase, patients are also required to go outside.
 No strenuous physical work is allowed, such as climbing stairs and sweeping.

 In the third stage, patients are allowed to engage in moderate physical work, but not social interaction.
 This stage lasts from three to seven days.
-For people with physical injuries, it is the phase where they move from passive treatment given to them by others (such as chiropractic, massage and pain medicine) to treating themselves through physical therapy.
-This third stage can become a part of daily life for some patients.
-The patient is encouraged to spend time in creating art, such as by writing, painting, or wood carving.
-The purpose of this stage is to instill confidence, empowerment, and patience through work.
+For people with physical injuries, it is the phase where they were treating themselves through physical therapy.
+The patient is encouraged to spend time in creating art.

 The fourth stage is the stage where patients are reintroduced into society.
 It can last from one to two weeks.
 The patient integrates meditation and physical activity.
-The patient may return to the previous stages and their teacher to find coping skills that will allow them to further recover.
+The patient may return to the previous stages and their teacher.

 Methods (Western)

 Shoma Morita's work was first published in Japan in 1928.
 Morita Therapy Methods (MTM) adapted the therapy to modern western culture.
 For example, the original Morita treatment process has the patient spend their first week of treatment isolated in a room without any outside stimulation, which has been modified in MTM.

-The shinkeishitsu concept has also been broadened to consider not just anxiety, but life situations in which modern westerners may find themselves, involving stress, pain and the aftermath of trauma.
+The shinkeishitsu concept has also been broadened to also consider life situations in which modern westerners may find themselves, involving stress, pain and the aftermath of trauma.
 MTM is also designed to help patients deal with shyness.

-As with Morita therapy proper, MTM is roughly divided into four basic areas of treatment.
+MTM is also roughly divided into four basic areas of treatment.

 Research

-A Cochrane review conducted in 2015 assessed the effectiveness of Morita therapy for anxiety disorder in adults.
+A Cochrane review conducted in 2015 assessed the effectiveness of Morita based therapy for anxiety disorder in adults.
+They defined Morita therapy as any care practice defined as Morita therapy by the carers and involving at least two of the four phases.
+The review does not include a single case of Classic Morita Therapy being used, all studies were conducted in hospitals in the People's Republic of China between about 1994 and 2007.
 The review states there is very low evidence available and it is not possible to draw a conclusion based on the included studies.